paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 ### 5: Information problems

+This week builds on basic coding techniques and applies those to a useful information gathering technique: scraping.
+By the end of this week you should be able to identify opportunities for scraping, including APIs which provide or can complement data in your field.

 * Workshop: Python, scraping and APIs
 * Read: Shaw, Zed A. (2013) [Learn Python the Hard Way](https://learnpythonthehardway.org/)
 * Directed study: Compiling/analysing data

 ### 6: Cleaning and converting information

+Information doesn't often come in the perfect format to ask questions.
+This week you learn some techniques for making it more amenable to analysis - 'cleaning'.
+By the end of the week you should be able to identify common data problems and use basic techniques for tackling those.

 * Workshop: reporting health using Open Refine
 * Read: Verborgh and DeWilde (2013) Using Open Refine, Packt